Dev-Arnab-Flutter/Dev-Arnab-Flutter/README.md

 Creator of the open-source Flutter package adapto_scaffold

 🎯 Objective:
 To leverage my expertise in Flutter and Dart to build innovative and user-friendly mobile applications.
 Eager to collaborate on projects that challenge my skills and contribute to the tech community.

+📦 Packages Developed by Me
+• adapto_scaffold — A drop‑in, responsive scaffold for Flutter, adapting to mobile / tablet / desktop.
+🔗 View on pub.dev

 ## 🛠️ Technologies & Tools